Limit Order Books: Empirical Observations in LOBs

 \subsubsection{Price movements}

-On the Paris Bourse, $a(t)$ was found to be more likely to decrease (respectively, $b(t)$ was found to be more likely to increase) immediately after the arrival of a market order that had caused $b(t)$ to decrease (respectively, $a(t)$ to increase) \cite{Biais:1995}.
-The authors suggested that such behaviour could be due to market participants reacting to some kind of ``information'', either via external sources of news causing a revaluation of the underlying asset or via the downward movement of $b(t)$ (respectively, upward movement of $a(t)$) itself being interpreted by other market participants as news.
-Indeed, \textcite{Potters:2003} found evidence that on NASDAQ, each new trade (by its very existence) was interpreted by market participants as a piece of new information that had a direct effect on the flow of incoming orders (and, therefore, on prices).
+On the Paris Bourse, \citet{Biais:1995} reported that $a(t)$ decreased more frequently (respectively, $b(t)$ increased more frequently) immediately after the arrival of a market order that caused $b(t)$ to decrease (respectively, $a(t)$ to increase).
+They suggested that such behaviour could be due to traders reacting to information, either because external sources of news caused a revaluation of the underlying asset or because traders interpreted the downward movement of $b(t)$ (respectively, upward movement of $a(t)$) itself as news.
+Indeed, \citet{Potters:2003} found evidence on NASDAQ that each new trade was interpreted by traders as new information that directly affected the flow of incoming orders.